9 The first among many

 "Because whatever killed this big bag of rocks is surely stronger than it.
 And we will have to fight it!"

 Despite the risks, he couldn't resist the adrenaline rush that came with each fight.
 He felt most alive on the razor's edge, and he relished the dance of death between himself and his opponent.
-However, as Geralt stated, many people consider him to be a madman, a fool who throws his life away for the sake of a few moments of excitement.
-Even so, Atram would never give up his love for a good fight; it was simply too deeply ingrained in his soul.

 "I don't just fight monsters," he said, pointing at the pile of nekkers, their bodies bent and broken.
 "I exterminate them.
 Does that make me irrational?
 Maybe.
 But you can't deny the thrill of battle either.
 When a ghoul is about to bite your jugular off and you manage to dodge and strike it down, it's a rush like no other.
 Admit it!"